top of page

 Contents

-Cambugahay Falls Location, Siquijor?
+Cambugahay Falls Location?

 Cambugahay is located to the east of the island Siquijor in the town of Lazi.
 The entrance is off Cambugahay Falls Road near the town of Tigbawan.